 If you’re just getting started with cost per click (CPC), there’s a lot you need to know and understand to run this content marketing campaign effectively.

-CPC (sometimes referred to as Pay Per Click) is the price you pay for every click that potential clients make on your ads.
-But it’s much more than that.
+Cost per click, also referred to as Pay Per Click, is the price you pay for every click that potential clients make on your ads.

 CPC is a critical metric used in measuring and optimizing your return on investment (ROI).